MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-pango/doc/md/Layout.md

     method get-font-description (--> CArray[N-FontDescription]  )

-Return value; a pointer to the layout's font description, or `Nil` if the font description from the layout's context is inherited..
+Return value; a pointer to the layout's font description, or %NULL if the font description from the layout's context is inherited..

 get-height
 ----------

 Gets the height of layout used for ellipsization.

-See [method `$Pango`.Layout.set_height] for details.
+See `.set-height()` for details.

     method get-height (--> Int )